Welcome to Singapore Travelogue. This is a continuation from the Pre-lude in the Home Page of “Trodden Paths” –> The Trodden Paths

 Since I have not been privileged to travel abroad before this time, I found myself wanting in the areas of preparation!
-In those days, Google was not considered the be all and end all of all matters!
+In those days, Google was not considered the be-all and end-all of all matters!
 People tended to be dependent on others with adequate experience and expertise on the hitherto unchartered territories.
 Remembering my employment status, Company Travel Desk had to be discounted!
-Although golden rays of hope was making their way through the dark clouds of despair, my ego was still injured!
+Although golden rays of hope were making their way through the dark clouds of despair, my ego was still injured!
 Hence, I could not bring myself up to get in touch with my immediate ex-colleagues to seek assistance.

 One of my Ex-Colleagues and friend was working in Singapore!
-Had numerous chat discussions with her to understand what is in store for me when I reach!
-Requested her to book a hotel room for me, which should provide princely facilities at a paupery price.
+I had numerous chat discussions with her to understand what is in store for me when I reach!
+I requested her to book a hotel room for me, which should provide princely facilities at a paupers price.
 To alley her misgivings, I assured her that the Prince is on his way to attaining nirvana, and hence, won’t mind little less princely disposition!
-She did an extensive research and came with the option of booking a room atop Mustafa!
+She did extensive research and came with the option of booking a room atop Mustafa!
 For those, who are uninitiated to the phenomenon called Mustafa, this is a hypermart, which sells everything under the sun that a person might need!
-Now a days, it Is open 24×7!
-This store acts as the gelling factor for Indian, Bangladeshi and Pakistani expats!
+Nowadays, it Is open 24×7!
+This store acts as the gelling factor for Indian, Bangladeshi, and Pakistani ex-pats!
 More about that later.

 The Trip Starts

-Hence, with a motley crowd (owing to my vehement opposition to the show of love, that my friends and family were so eager to shower on me!) to see me off, I stepped in to the Airport, overtly conscious to project myself as a well-travelled individual.
+Hence, with a motley crowd (owing to my vehement opposition to the show of love, that my friends and family were so eager to shower on me!) to see me off, I stepped into the Airport, overtly conscious to project myself as a well-traveled individual.
 My English assumed an accent, which surprised even me!
-My “well-travelled individual” avatar was shattered in no time, when my passport let me down!
-It was too clean (just one page used!) to help me in my endeavor to appear well-travelled!
-The Immigration officer was in a chatty mood, and seemed to be impressed with the fact that I was going for an interview.
+My “well-traveled individual” avatar was shattered in no time when my passport let me down!
+It was too clean (just one page used!) to help me in my endeavor to appear well-traveled!
+The Immigration officer was in a chatty mood and seemed to be impressed with the fact that I was going for an interview.
 He informed me about his prodigiously talented son, and just stopped short of sharing his son’s Resume!
-After extracting a promise on me looking for opportunities in Singapore for his son, did the gentleman let me head towards Security checks.
+After extracting a promise on me looking for opportunities in Singapore for his son, did the gentleman let me head towards Security checks?

 Limping Singha in Singapura